-The Private Sector Investment Programme (PSI), formerly known as PSOM, is a subsidy programme supporting innovative investment projects in developing countries.
-The objectives of PSI are to stimulate financial growth, create employment opportunities and generate income.
+The Private Sector Investment Programme (PSI), formerly known as PSOM, was a subsidy programme supporting innovative investment projects in developing countries.
+The Ministry of Foreign Affairs has decided to permanently end the PSI programme as of 2015.
+For other financing possibilities, please check the Dutch Good Growth Fund.

+The objectives of PSI were to stimulate financial growth, create employment opportunities and generate income.
 The grant was accessible for (Dutch and non-Dutch) companies in order to make an innovative pilot investment, in cooperation with a local business partner, in many countries in Africa, Asia, Latin America and Central and Eastern Europe.

-- 69% of the projects were successful at the end of the project period
+- 69% of the projects were successful at the end of the project period;

-- At the end of the project, the project partners made follow-up investments 1.22 times the initial subsidy amount.
+- At the end of the project, the project partners made follow-up investments 1,22 times the initial subsidy amount.

 On the page Project administration you can find the various forms needed to report about a PSI project.

 You can find PSI projects on AidData.
 This portal offers an overview of projects that we carry out in the field of development cooperation.
 You can filter by location, sector and programme, among others.